 (A source of supplies for the surrounding party)

-Pre-COVID, the square in front of city hall hosted the city’s biggest New Year’s Eve party and community waltz as part of the formal Silvesterpfad celebrations.
+The square in front of city hall traditionally hosts New Year’s Eve celebrations as part of the formal Silvesterpfad entertainment trail.

-At the last full event, seventy market booths paved the way toward the midnight festivities, with over half just there to see you had enough to eat and drink.
+Pre-COVID (which feels like a million years ago), seventy market booths also turned up to pave the way toward the midnight festivities, with over half just there to see you had enough to eat and drink.
 Most of the rest sold New Year knickknacks and party gear.